 I have mould & mildew so will a dehumidifier get rid of this?

 Yes, a dehumidifier will help prevent further problems but you must use a mould spore remover to actually kill the spores.

 What is the difference between a dehumidifier with a compressor and one without?

 Traditionally dehumidifiers worked on the refrigeration principle where air passed over a cold refrigerated coil and moisture condensed on the coil and drained into a container.
 The compressor less adsorbent desiccant dehumidifiers such as DD hire range work on the principle of moist air being drawn into an absorber that is a slowly rotating disc impregnated with silica.
 A heating element applies heat to the absorber that heats the moisture to a high-temperature vapour that is immediately released from the absorber and condenses into water that falls into the collection tank.
 An absorption dehumidifier is more efficient at colder internal temperatures and can often be quieter.

 Do I need to change or replace the Silica on any of our desiccant dehumidifier hire ranges?

 Can I dry clothes with a dehumidifier?

-Yes you can.
-Ideally place your clothes on a drying rack and place the dehumidifier in the same room and leave on a continuous or Laundry setting.
+Yes, you can.
+Ideally, place your clothes on a drying rack and place the dehumidifier in the same room and leave it in a continuous or laundry setting.
 Shut the door to that area and the dehumidifier will take in all moisture.